mageswap/analytics-events/README.md

 ## Legal notice

-Uniswap Labs encourages integrators to evaluate their own regulatory obligations when integrating this package into their products, including, but not limited to, those related to economic or trade sanctions compliance.
+Mageswap Labs encourages integrators to evaluate their own regulatory obligations when integrating this package into their products, including, but not limited to, those related to economic or trade sanctions compliance.